-A classic Italian starter with a serious wow factor: Mozzarella Prosciutto Parcels with black olive tapenade are easy to make, low carb and an explosion of flavours.
+A classic Italian starter with a serious wow factor: Prosciutto wrapped mozzarella parcels are a top-notch keto appetiser.
+I've topped them with a black olive tapenade for extra flavour.

 The Italians have just got it sussed when it comes to cooking.
 Italian food is simple, sexy, irresistible and, unlike French cuisine, always approachable.
 A quick survey in my office revealed that only 5 % of people had attempted a soufflé, of which 4 % failed.
 The rest all admired its finesse, but thought it more sensible to stick to EATING it rather than MAKING it.
 Proper French cuisine needs a degree and should only be tackled wearing a white fluffy hat.
 Italian cuisine, on the other hand, has a big heart.
 It is inclusive, it welcomes everyone.